The Best & Worst States in America for Online Privacy (2026 Update)

 HIPAA’s Security Rule

-The Health Insurance Portability and Accountability Act (HIPAA) created a national standard for the security of electronic protected health information (e-PHI), electronic exchange, and privacy of e-PHI.
+The Health Insurance Portability and Accountability Act (HIPAA) created a national standard for the privacy and security of protected health information (PHI) that applies to any care provider storing or transmitting health information, including health care providers, schools, and health care clearinghouses.

 Federal Trade Commission (FTC) Fair Information Practices